 .bss This section holds uninitialized data that contribute to the program's memory image.
 By definition, the system initializes the data with zeros when the program begins to run.
 The section occupies no file space, as indicated by the section type, SHT_NOBITS. .comment This section holds version control information. .data and .d ata1 These sections hold initialized data that contribute to the program's memory image. .debug This section holds information for symbolic debugging.
-The con- tents are unspecified.
-All section names with the prefix .debug are reserved for future use in the ABI.
-E .dynamic This section holds dynamic linking information.
-The section's attri- butes will include the SHF_ALLOC bit.
+The con- tents are unspecified. .dynamic This section holds dynamic linking information.
+The section's attributes will include the SHF_ALLOC bit.
 Whether the SHF_WRITE bit is set is processor specific.
 See Chapter 5 for more information. .dynstr This section holds strings needed for dynamic linking, most com- monly the strings that represent the names associated with symbol table entries.
 See Chapter 5 for more information. .dynsym This section holds the dynamic linking symbol table, as ''Symbol Table'' describes.
 See Chapter 5 for more information.